 Ability to Keep Residents Mobile

-This datapoint measures the percentage of long-term care patients who remained mobile levels.
-Many argue that mobility is critical to patients health.
+This metric measures the percent of long-term care residents that retained mobility levels.
+Many believe that the ability to move around is critical to residents' health.

 Short-term Care: Rehospitalizations

-In Forest Hills Center, 18.5 Percentage of Residents Rehospitalized
+In Forest Hills Center, 6.72% of Residents Rehospitalized

 Scores for Columbus, OH